munnep/tfe_fdo_aws_kubernetes_pods_only/tfe_pod_only/README.md

-# Deploy the TFE application using terraform and a classic load balancer
+# Deploy the TFE application